emilyforst/emilyforst.github.io/_posts/2017-10-24-recursion-part-1.md

 ## Traversing Arrays

 Let's say we're asked to write a function to find out if an array contains only integers.
 If all its elements are integers, then we return `true`, otherwise, `false`.
 However, we have a single constraint.
-The essential logic of our code must run in a language that has no loops.
-It also has no array methods like forEach().
-It does have the equivalent of `Number.isInteger()`, but of course, we won't be able to use it to check the entire array at once.
+We must not use a) any loops or b) any array methods like `forEach()`.
 Where do we start?

 ### Breaking Down The Logic